aws-amplify/docs/docs/console/adminui/extend-cli.md

 ![autologin](~/images/console/cli-pull.png)

-2. Open a terminal window and run the following command, replacing the `xxx` values with your unique `appId` and `envName`.
+2. Open a terminal window and navigate to the directory where you would like to have Amplify setup your project.
+3. To initialize Amplify in the current directory, run the following command.
+Replace the `xxx` values with your unique `appId` and `envName`.
 ```bash
 amplify pull --appId xxx --envName xxx
 ```